deephdc/deep-docs/source/user/overview/api.rst

 definition in the ``setup.cfg`` file.

 .. tip::
-    When developing a model with the :doc:`DEEP UC template <cookiecutter-template>`, the entrypoints and the Python file for the API methods will automatically be created at ``pkg_name/models/model.py``.
+    When developing a model with the :doc:`DEEP DS template <cookiecutter-template>`, the entrypoints and the Python file for the API methods will automatically be created at ``pkg_name/models/model.py``.